Soledad High School: Clubs

-Young Traveler's Club: This club allows students to explore the nation by having them sell boxes of candy to fund trips that cost over $1000.
+Young Traveler's Club: This club allows students to explore the United States by having them sell boxes of candy to fund trips that cost over $1000.

 Athletics

 Soledad High School is a member of the Mission Trail Athletic League (MTAL) and California's Central Coast Section (CCS).

 Soledad's primary rivals are Carmel High School and Pacific Grove High School and Greenfield high school while still holding onto long time rivalry ties with Gonzales High School, the original high school of Soledad students before the opening of Soledad High School in 1999.

 Soledad High School fields athletics teams in football, basketball, baseball, softball, soccer, swimming, cross-country, volleyball, wrestling, and track & field.
-Its strongest program is boys' soccer, who has won six Mission Trail Athletic League Soccer titles.
 In 2014, The Salinas Californian recognized Soledad baseball as the Monterey County's Most Winningest Baseball Program from 2009-2013, with 82 regular season victories.
 In 2016, the football team won the CIF Central Coast Section Division IV Title with a victory over Westmont High School at Independence High School (San Jose, CA).
 This would be the first section title of any athletics program in the high school's existence.
 Football, soccer, and track & field all hold home games/meets in Gene Martin Stadium.
 Volleyball, basketball, and wrestling hold home games/meets in Soledad High School Gym.